Marinika Tepić: New Party

-The New Party contested the March 2018 Belgrade City Assembly election in a coalition with the Democratic Party (Demokratska stranka, DS) and the Social Democratic Party (Socijaldemokratska stranka, SDS); their combined list did not cross the electoral threshold.
-Tepić resigned her leadership positions in the party the following month, saying that it had failed to respond properly to its defeat.
+The New Party contested the 2018 Belgrade City Assembly election in a coalition with the Democratic Party and the Social Democratic Party; their combined list did not cross the electoral threshold.
+Tepić resigned her leadership positions in New Party in April 2018, saying that it had failed to respond properly to its defeat.
 Some media sources reported that she had resigned from the party, but she clarified that she was still a member and, moreover, was not calling for Živković's resignation.
 By September of the same year, however, she was no longer actively involved with the party.

 Party of Freedom and Justice

-On 19 April 2019, Tepić was selected as a vice-president of the newly formed Party of Freedom and Justice (SSP).
+On 19 April 2019, Tepić was elected as a vice-president of the newly formed Party of Freedom and Justice (SSP).
 Like several other opposition parties, the SSP began a policy of non-participation with state institutions, including the national assembly, in 2019 and ultimately boycotted the 2020 parliamentary election.

-Since joining the SSP, Tepić has emerged as one of the most prominent critics of Aleksandar Vučić's presidency and Serbia's SNS-led administration.
-She has accused the regime of involvement with organized crime groups, charging that the government created the notorious Belivuk clan before later turning against it.
-In April 2021, she accused Dragan Marković, the leader of the United Serbia (Jedinstvena Srbija, JS) party and an ally of the administration, of organizing the prostitution of women and girls, some underage, at a prominent nightclub in his home community of Jagodina.
+After joining the SSP, Tepić emerged as one of the most vocal critics of Aleksandar Vučić's presidency and Serbia's SNS-led administration.
+She has accused the regime of involvement with organised crime groups, charging that the government created the notorious Belivuk clan before turning against it.
+In April 2021, she accused Dragan Marković, the leader of the United Serbia (JS) party and an ally of the SNS-led administration, of organising the prostitution of women and girls, some underage, at a prominent nightclub in his home community of Jagodina.
 She also accused the regime of shielding Marković from prosecution.
 (An investigation was launched shortly after Tepić first made her charges.
 Marković responded that the accusations against him were "lies" and brought a lawsuit against Tepić in early 2022.
-The matter remains unresolved.)"Dragan Marković Palma tužio Mariniku Tepić", N1, 11 February 2022, accessed 14 June 2022.
+The matter reached an impasse shortly thereafter and has never been fully resolved.)

 Serbia's opposition parties ended their boycott of the electoral process in 2022.
 Tepić appeared in the lead position on the United for the Victory of Serbia list in the 2022 parliamentary election and was elected to a third term when the list won thirty-eight seats.
-The SNS and its allies once again won the election, and the SSP serves in opposition.
-In late May 2022, it was announced that Tepić would lead an assembly group comprising the SSP, the Movement of Free Citizens (Pokret slobodnih građana, PSG), the Movement for Reversal (Pokret za preokret, PZP), the "Sloga" Trade Union, and some independent members.
-She is now a member of the security services control committee, a deputy member of the defence and internal affairs committee, and the chair of Serbia's delegation to the European Union–Serbia stabilization and association committee.
+The SNS and its allies once again won the election, and in the parliament that followed Tepić led an assembly group comprising the SSP, the Movement of Free Citizens (PSG), the Movement for Reversal (PZP), the United Trade Unions of Serbia "Sloga", and some independent delegates.
+She was also a member of the security services control committee, a deputy member of the defence and internal affairs committee, and the chair of Serbia's delegation on the European Union–Serbia stabilisation and association committee.